By John Gruber

 This is a great-looking keyboard.
 The key caps and trackpad are black; the surrounding area is near-black.
 I wish the dark MacBooks were this dark instead of “space gray”, which is just slightly darker than regular aluminum.
 If you’re going to go dark, go dark.

 When you charge the iPad through the Smart Connector (by plugging your charging cable into the Magic Keyboard), it charges slowly: about 0.4 percent per minute, 25 percent per hour.
 If you want to charge your iPad quickly, plug the cable into the iPad.
 Charging via the Smart Connector is the iPad equivalent of using an inductive Qi charger with an iPhone — convenient but slow.
 [Update: Take this whole paragraph with a large grain of salt for the moment — my charging-over-Smart-Connector-is-slow numbers don’t match what others have been reporting, so I’m retesting.
-Stand by for updated numbers, but the good news is I think charging via the Smart Connector isn’t slow.]
+Stand by for updated numbers, but the good news is I think charging via the Smart Connector isn’t slow.
+Update 2: I figured it out.
+I was using Apple’s old 29W power adapter.
+If you use their newer 30W adapter, passthrough charging is fast; if you use the old 29W charger, passthrough charging is slow.]

 At $350 for the 12.9-inch model and $300 for the 11-inch, the iPad Magic Keyboard is not cheap, but it feels like a premium product.
 I think it unlikely we’ll find a peripheral with comparable quality at a lower price.